Battle of Kolun: Battle

 The left of the Central Powers forces - the German column which was to encircle the Romanians from the east - succeeded in forcing the crossing of the Olt River at Kolun (Colun/Kellen), east of Porumbák (Porumbacu/Bornbach).
 Thus, an effective barrier was created between the 1st and the 2nd Romanian armies.
 In its advance across the mountain ridge separating the valleys of the Hortobágy (Hârtibaciu/Haarbach) and Olt Rivers, this German column was faced with determined resistance.
 Still, its numerical superiority enabled it to prevail.
 By the evening of 25 September, Kolun was in German hands.

 Aftermath

 Although von Falkenhayn's left succeeded in cutting any communication with the 2nd Army, it failed to execute a proper flanking movement.
-Von Falkenhayn had judged a withdrawal over the Fogaras Mountains as impossible, due to a lack of good roads.
+Von Falkenhayn had judged a withdrawal over the Făgăraș Mountains as impossible, due to a lack of good roads.
 However, this area was precisely the place through which the Romanians retreated, with the loss of "only" 3,000 unwounded prisoners and 13 guns.